Hydroboration: Borane adducts

+Much of the original work on hydroboration employed diborane as a source of BH3.
+Usually however, borane dimethylsulfide complex BH3S(CH3)2 (BMS) is used instead.
+It can be obtained in highly concentrated forms.

+The adduct BH3(THF) is also commercially available as THF solutions.
+Its shelf life is less than BMS.

+In terms of synthetic results, diborane or the more conveniently handle BMS and borane-THF are equivalent.

+Hydroboration of alkenes

+The stoichiometry and idealized regiochemistry of hydroboration of terminal alkenes follows:

+In reality, each hydroboration step follows 1,2-addition but ca. 4% gives the 2,1 addition (affording the B(CH(CH3)R isomer).

+In extreme cases, such as risubstituted alkenes, hydroboration affords.
+This significant rate difference in producing di- and tri-alkyl boranes is useful in the synthesis of bulky boranes that can enhance regioselectivity.

-Hydroboration is typically anti-Markovnikov, i.e. the hydrogen adds to the most substituted carbon of the double bond.
+In terms of regiochemistry, hydroboration is typically anti-Markovnikov, i.e. the hydrogen adds to the most substituted carbon of the double bond.
 That the regiochemistry is reverse of a typical HX addition reflects the polarity of the Bδ+-Hδ− bonds.
 Hydroboration proceeds via a four-membered transition state: the hydrogen and the boron atoms added on the same face of the double bond.
 Granted that the mechanism is concerted, the formation of the C-B bond proceeds slightly faster than the formation of the C-H bond.
 As a result, in the transition state, boron develops a partially negative charge while the more substituted carbon bears a partially positive charge.
 This partial positive charge is better supported by the more substituted carbon.
 Formally, the reaction is an example of a group transfer reaction.
 However, an analysis of the orbitals involved reveals that the reaction is 'pseudopericyclic' and not subject to the Woodward–Hoffmann rules for pericyclic reactivity.

-If BH3 is used as the hydroborating reagent, reactions typically proceed beyond the monoalkyl borane compounds, especially for less sterically hindered small olefins.
-Trisubstituted olefins can rapidly produce dialkyl boranes, but further alkylation of the organoboranes is slowed because of steric hindrance.
-This significant rate difference in producing di- and tri-alkyl boranes is useful in the synthesis of bulky boranes that can enhance regioselectivity (see below).

-Reactions involving substituted alkenes

-For trisubstituted alkenes such as 1, boron is predominantly placed on the less substituted carbon.
-The minor product, in which the boron atom is placed on the more substituted carbon, is usually produced in less than 10%.
-A notable case with lower regioselectivity is styrene, and the selectivity is strongly influenced by the substituent on the para position.
+Hydroboration of internal alkenes

+Hydroboration of trisubstituted alkenes places boron on the less substituted carbon.

-Hydroboration of 1,2-disubstituted alkenes, such as a cis or trans olefin, produces generally a mixture of the two organoboranes of comparable amounts, even if the substituents are very different in terms of steric bulk.
+Hydroboration of 1,2-disubstituted alkenes, such as a cis or trans olefin, produces generally a mixture of the two organoboranes of comparable amounts, even if the steric properties of the substituents are very different.
 For such 1,2-disubstituted olefins, regioselectivity can be observed only when one of the two substituents is a phenyl ring.
 In such cases, such as trans-1-phenylpropene, the boron atom is placed on the carbon adjacent to the phenyl ring.
 The observations above indicate that the addition of H-B bond to olefins is under electronic control rather than steric control.

+Hydroboration of alkynes

+Hydroboration of alkynes gives alkenylboranes.
+The stereochemistry is cis-addition.
+With terminal alkynes, both H2BCH=\CHR and HB(CH=CHR)2 are formed.
+Often the hydroboration of alkynes use bulky boranes such as 9-BBN to give monoalkenylborane products.
+The alkenylboranes are susceptible to many reactions such as protonolysis to give the alkene and oxidation to give the aldehyde or ketone.

 Reactions of organoboranes

+As honored by the Nobel Prize to Brown, hydroboration is widely practiced because the alkylboranes are susceptible to many reactions.